 - Water: The milk-water ratio in this Pâte à choux recipe is 50-50%.
 If you are more experienced, feel free to play around with different ratios

 - Salt: An essential ingredient in most of dessert recipes.
-Salt balances the flavor and enhances other ingredients, in choux pastry recipe it also contributes to the right texture
+Salt balances the flavor and enhances other ingredients, in the choux pastry recipe it also contributes to the right texture

 - Butter: Use always unsalted as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
 While in most of the recipes butter needs to be at room temperature, this is an exception.
 Since butter will be heated with other ingredients over the stove, it is fine to use it straight out of the fridge

 - Flour: Make sure to use high protein content bread flour to achieve that lovely huge air pocket.
 I am using a 12% protein content flour, and get very poor results with low protein pastry flours.
-It might not be called bread flour in your country, please search for the protein content on the bag and purchase the one that is recommended to make bread, pizza, etc. If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+It might not be called bread flour in your country, please search for the protein content on the bag and purchase the one that is recommended to make bread, pizza, etc. If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my flour guide

 - Egg: Room temperature as always.
 I will have special notes on the quantity of the egg at a later stage of this recipe